grimnebulin/conkeror-reflect/README.md

 # SUMMARY

-`conkeror-reflect` is a package that provides a higher-level interface to the Mozilla
+`conkeror-reflect` is a Conkeror package that provides a higher-level interface to the Mozilla
 [Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
 Javascript code can be parsed into an abstract syntax tree which can then be recursively visited and, to a limited extent, evaluated.